The Ghost Lab - How Bigfoot Hunters, Mediums, and Alien Enthusiasts Are Wrecking Science (ebok) av Matthew Hongoltz-Hetling

 A surprising and compelling journey into the business of paranormal investigation, and the state of scientific literacy in America.

-In 2010, in a small New Hampshire town, next door to a copy center and framing shop, a ghost lab opened.
+In 2010, a sleepy small-town business plaza in rural New Hampshire rented space to an unusual tenant: a ghost laboratory.
 The Kitt Research Initiative’s mission was to use the scientific method to document the existence of spirits.
 Founder Andy Kitt was known as a straight-shooter; and was unafraid — perhaps eager — to offend other paranormal investigators by exposing the fraudulence of their less advanced techniques.
-But when KRI started to lose money, Kitt began to seek funding from the paranormal community, attracting flocks of psychics, alien abductees, witches, mediums, ghost hunters, UFOlogists, cryptozoologists and warlocks from all over New England, and the world.
+Kitt’s efforts attracted flocks of psychics, alien abductees, witches, mediums, ghost hunters, UFOlogists, cryptozoologists and warlocks from all over New England, and the world.
 And there were plenty of them around.